 It is proposed that the requirement for receipt of public comments be handled by the individual member municipalities through each partner establishing similar email addresses.
-For example, Esquimalt residents could reach out to the Township of Esquimalt via accessibility@esquimalt.ca and similarly, Sooke residents could provide comments to accessibility@sooke.ca and similarly, Sooke.ca>, etc. Comments received would be provided to the Advisory Committee as appropriate.
+For example, Esquimalt residents could reach out to the Township of Esquimalt via accessibility@esquimalt.ca and similarly, Sooke residents could provide comments to accessibility@sooke.ca, etc. Comments received would be provided to the Advisory Committee as appropriate.